marcelomgarcia/libsite/README.md

 (...)
 ```

-After creating the image, we installed the module _finder_ using the composer
+After creating the image, we installed the module _finder_ using the composer on the _site root_ `/opt/drupal/web`

 ```
 root@99642be2ac8d:/opt/drupal/web# php -d memory_limit=-1 `which composer` require cubear/finder